tbrixen/dotfiles/README.md

 For Windows I’ve included an experimental installation script `install.bat`.

-The dotfiles should work (more or less) out of the box, but to fully utilize all plugins we need to compile and/or install some dependencies.
+The dotfiles should work (more or less) out of the box, but to use all plugins we need to compile and/or install some dependencies.

 **One-dark** (Tmux theme):
 This theme needs Powerline patched fonts.